-The U.S. dollar today buys 3,070 Colombian pesos.
+The U.S. dollar today buys 3,800 Colombian pesos (May 2020).
 That’s very strong by historic standards.
 If the peso-dollar exchange rate returns to 2014 levels, Medellín will become noticeably more expensive for dollar holders.
 Of course, there is no way to predict if or when this will happen.

 By contrast, Ecuador uses the U.S. dollar, so dollar holders don’t have to worry about a weakening dollar.
 Neither do they benefit from the windfall of a strengthening dollar.